Oh, Canada! A sparsely-populated country of scenic views, multi-cultural cities, friendly residents, maple syrup, and of course, poutine.

-First of all, you have to know that generally speaking, Canada can be an expensive country to visit.
-Unlike Europe for example, Canada only has two major airlines that fly from the Atlantic to the Pacific – Air Canada and Westjet.
-With the monopoly on the skies, these airlines can charge pretty much whatever they want as far as supply and demand goes.
+First of all, you have to know that Canada can be an expensive country to visit.
+Unlike Europe, Canada only has two major airlines that fly from the Atlantic to the Pacific – Air Canada and WestJet.
+With the monopoly in the skies, these airlines charge a pretty penny for an airline ticket.

 If you plan on eating out in Canada, know that a meal in a restaurant can easily run you $15-$25CAD a pop in chain restaurants.
-And while street food is readily available during the summer in the bigger cities, if you’re on a budget it’s probably best to plan to purchase some of your food locally and cook at your accommodation.
+And while street food is readily available during the summer in the bigger cities, you might as well pay ballpark prices for “street meat and a soda.”

 But know that if you are looking at a hotel-based stay, accommodation can quickly eat away at your budget, especially in the larger cities.

 Believe it or not, not all of Canada is a permafrost-covered glacier all year round.

 Your experience may change based on when you visit.
 If you avoid peak seasons, you’ve split your airfare and hotel costs in half.
 Also, remember that the weather in Vancouver will be different from the weather in Toronto no matter what time of year, so make sure you check The Weather Network for accurate weather patterns and forecasts during your stay.